mollybeach/-transcribe-video-to-text-file-open-ai/README.md

 python3 video_transcription.py
 </code></pre>

-5. Find the output transcription in /transcriptions
+5. Find the output transcription for the video in the transcriptions directory